melibe23/budget-cypress-exercise/e2e/README.md

  ```$ npx cypress open```

-In order to run it headless AND to generate a report use the following command.
+In order to run it headless AND to generate a HTML report use the following command.
 Notice that adding '--reporter mochawesome' won't work with the command above (open).

  ```$ npx cypress run --reporter mochawesome```